To download the abstract guidelines and abstract topics in pdf version – please

 Please use the abstract template and structure your abstract with the headings:

-Authors may include a maximum of one table (of up to ten rows x ten columns) per abstract.
+Authors may include a maximum of one picture or graph or one table (of up to ten rows x ten columns) per abstract.
 Words within the table count towards the total maximum of words allowed.

 Abstract titles must be submitted according to the general rules.
 This includes any special characters and special words that need to be capitalized or in italics.
 Abstract titles will be proofread.
 Titles in ALL CAPS (other than abbreviations or acronyms) are not allowed.